Bank Vault Time Lock Collection

 failing, any one timer winding down to completion would allow the door to be properly

-in 1874, they proved to be quite reliable (not to mention the peace of mind to bank
+be quite reliable (not to mention the peace of mind to bank personnel once

-personnel once the bad guys learned that they could not open the door) and were widely
+the bad guys learned that they could not open the door) and are widely

 accepted to this day.